 - Documentation: Document the change and approval information.

-- Post-change review: Review the changes outcome
+- Post-change review: Review the outcome of the changes.

 By ITIL definition there are three types of changes:

-(a) a Standard Change
+- a Standard Change

-(b) a Normal Change (of low, medium, or high risk)
+- a Normal Change (of low, medium, or high risk)

-(c) an Emergency Change.
+- an Emergency

 See “Appendix A – Types of Changes and Definitions” for more detailed definitions.
 Each Change Authority must establish an appropriate complete change management process commensurate with the type of change being authorized (see “Appendix B – Risk Assessment” and definitions of types of changes.)